mattermost/docs/source/preferences/manage-your-calls-preferences.rst

 -------------

 1. Select **Edit**.
-2. Choose the microphone and speaker output used for Mattermost Calls
+2. Choose the microphone and speaker output used for Mattermost Calls.
 3. Select **Save**.